 I’ve honestly never been a huge Caramel Apple fan.
-That is… until we creates this homemade Caramel Apples recipe.
+That is… until we created this recipe!
 It took MANY test batches to get the recipe just right.

 And oh my word.
 This is the absolute BEST Caramel Apples recipe I’ve ever tried.

 The apples themselves are ultra juicy and crisp.
-It was a team effort behind the scenes with multiple recipe testers.
-We worked tirelessly to perfect the caramel so that it’s ultra thick and sticks to the apple perfectly.
-No artificial-tasting store-bought caramels here.
 The homemade caramel tastes buttery, perfectly sweet and salty, and ultra flavorful.
-Basically fall dessert perfection.
+Basically, fall dessert perfection.

 What I love most about these gourmet Caramel Apples is they’re just SO FUN.
-You can pick whatever toppings you’d like (I’ve listed lots of caramel apple topping ideas below) and it’s so fun to get kids involved with the dipping and decorating.
+You can pick whatever toppings you’d like (I’ve listed lots of topping ideas below!) and it’s so fun to get kids involved with the dipping and decorating.

-Plus, these easy Caramel Apples are a perfect treat for gifting during the holidays too.
+These easy Caramel Apples are a perfect treat for gifting during the holidays, too.

-Check out my tips for making perfect Caramel Apples below, a couple may surprise you!
+Check out my tips below – a couple may surprise you!

 How to Make Caramel Apples